danterazo/abusive-language-detection/README.md

-# WIP
-This code is a mess but it won't be for long.
-Check back in September!

-TODO: git LFS pull instructions / setup

 # Introduction & Research Goals
 The goal of this project is to improve abusive language detection with a focus on implicit abuse. **Python** was used for data preprocessing, dataset builds, and SVM training. **R** was used to verify dataset properties (e.g. length, headers, etc.).
 The paper was written in and compiled from **LaTeX**.

+This repository contains all the resources you will need to replicate results.
+Boosting data takes a large amount of time depending on the lexicon used; I recommend using a computer with at least **4c/4t** and **16GB** of memory.
+This is merely a recommendation and not a requirement.

+This repo was originally created on October 30, 2019.
+I had to delete and recreate it to remove stranded Git LFS objects.
+RIP to 537 commits.

 ## Paper
-The paper is a WIP but will include detailed research methods, results, citations, and more.

-Once the paper is accepted, see `Paper/` for a compiled PDF, uncompiled LaTeX, and assets.
+The publication can be viewed on the [ACL Anthology website](https://aclanthology.org/2020.alw-1.9/) or in the `Paper/` directory.

-The plan is to submit this paper to the [_Fourth Workshop on Online Abuse and Harms_](https://www.aclweb.org/portal/content/fourth-workshop-online-abuse-and-harms) (WOAH), co-located with the 2020 conference on _Empirical Methods in Natural Language Processing_ (EMNLP 2020).
+The paper was presented at the [_Fourth Workshop on Online Abuse and Harms_](https://www.aclweb.org/portal/content/fourth-workshop-online-abuse-and-harms) (WOAH), co-located with the 2020 conference on [_Empirical Methods in Natural Language Processing_](https://2020.emnlp.org/) (EMNLP 2020).

-## Results
-Work in progress.
-Stay tuned!

-# Code
-This repository contains all of the resources you will need to replicate results.
-Boosting data takes an absurd amount of time depending on the lexicon used; I recommend using a computer with at least **4c/4t** and **16GB** of memory.
-This is merely a recommendation and not a requirement.

 ## Running the script
+1. Update code
+   - `git pull`
+   - `git submodule update --init`
+   - `git pull --recurse-submodules`

-1. Install dependencies
+2. Install dependencies
     - **Vanilla Python**: `pip3 install -r requirements.txt`
     - **Conda**:
       1. Select the desired conda `env` before installing (see `nlpGPU_env.yml` for my NLP-focused conda env)
       2. `conda install --file requirements.txt`

-2. Clone
+3. Clone
 - `git clone https://github.com/danterazo/abusive-language-detection.git`

-3. Configure
+4. Configure
     - See the `main()` in `kaggle_train.py`
         | Variable     | Data Type    | Default Value | Possible Values                                      | Purpose                                                      |
         | ------------ | ------------ | ------------- | ---------------------------------------------------- | ------------------------------------------------------------ |